GauriSpears/s3-more-graceful/README.md

-# High Level Amazon S3 Client
+# S3-MORE-GRACEFUL - A High Level Amazon S3 Client

 NOTES: A forked, working version of https://www.npmjs.com/package/s3 by using a compatible `graceful-fs` package.
 It fixes the bug: **ReferenceError: primordials is not defined**.